Severn Valley Railway: Decline and closure

 Prior to preservation, the Severn Valley line was never financially successful.
 Freight traffic, mostly agricultural, and coal traffic from the collieries of Alveley and Highley were the principal sources of revenue.
 Passenger numbers began to fall after the First World War, particularly at the large intermediate stations of Stourport, Bewdley, and Bridgnorth, with measures such as the opening of halts in the 1930s to attract more local custom having only limited impact.
-However, the line was strategically useful in the Second World War as an alternative diversionary route around the West Midlands, the primary route being the Oxford Worcester and Wolverhampton Railway.
+However, the line was strategically useful in the Second World War as an alternative diversionary route around the West Midlands, the primary route being the Oxford, Worcester and Wolverhampton Railway.

 After nationalisation in 1948, passenger traffic continued to dwindle.
 Although the Severn Valley Branch was closed during the Beeching cuts of the 1960s, it was already scheduled for closure prior to the publication of Beeching's report, 'The Reshaping of British Railways', on 27 March 1963.
 British Railways had announced in January 1962 that the Severn Valley Branch was under review, and the British Transport Commission published closure proposal notices on 1 October 1962 in advance of a meeting of the West Midlands Transport Users Consultative Committee, which took place at Bridgnorth Town Hall on 8 November 1962.
 Objections to the proposed closure were unsuccessful and the line between Shrewsbury and Bewdley was closed to passenger services on 9 September 1963, and to through freight services on 30 November 1963.
 Following closure, the track north of Bridgnorth was dismantled.
 After 1963, the line from Bewdley was retained to serve Alveley Colliery until 1969, while a sparse passenger service continued to link Bewdley with Kidderminster and Hartlebury, until this too ceased in January 1970.
 Freight traffic between the British Sugar Corporation's Foley Park factory and Kidderminster continued until 1982.

 Heritage railway

 61994 The Great Marquess crossing Victoria Bridge.

-The Severn Valley Railway Society was formed in July 1965 by people who wished to preserve a section of the line which had closed in 1963.
+The original Severn Valley Railway Society was formed in July 1965 by people who wished to preserve a section of the line which had closed in 1963.
 British Railways (BR), who owned the line and was beginning its demolition, agreed to an offer of £25,000 for the 5 1/2 miles of the line between Bridgnorth and Alveley Colliery in February 1966 and the society paid an initial deposit of £2,500 in February 1967.
-Obtaining a Light Railway Order required a limited company to be formed, with a new Severn Valley Railway Company being incorporated in May 1967, named after the company that originally built the railway over which it now operates.
+Obtaining a light railway order required a limited company to be formed, with a new Severn Valley Railway Company being incorporated in May 1967, named after the company that originally built the railway over which it now operates.
 Even at that early date, the objective of the company was to "preserve, retain and restore the standard-gauge railway extending from Bridgnorth to Kidderminster via Bewdley".

-The Light Railway Order was granted in May 1970, allowing regular services to begin between Bridgnorth and Hampton Loade; the balance of the £25,000 purchase price being paid to BR on 24 June 1970.
+The British Railways Board (Severn Valley) Light Railway (Transfer) Order 1970 (SI 1970/778) was granted in May 1970, allowing regular services to begin between Bridgnorth and Hampton Loade; the balance of the £25,000 purchase price being paid to BR on 24 June 1970.